If you have reached here then you want to know how to set up a marine aquarium.

 SUMP can also be used for storing other equipment when required such as heaters, chillers, thermometers and other reactors.

 Heaters are the equipment which will keep the aquarium water warm in winter as most of the saltwater fish comes from tropical waters.
 So, keeping water at a temperature between 23 to 26 degrees C is advisable.
 Heaters are inexpensive and should be cleaned and checked regularly.

 For places with hot summers, a chiller is a piece of equipment which acts as a refrigeration system for the aquarium.

 It pushes water from the sump to the chiller inside a copper tube, which with the help of a compressor cools down the water and makes its way back to the sump.

 Chillers are expensive and power-hungry.
 For places like mine where summers are very hot and longer compared to winter, this equipment helps in bringing the water temperature down to 23 to 26 degrees C.

 A plain simple tool that will help in knowing the temperature of the water, this can be glass or digital as per your preference.

 Hydrometer and Refractometer

-This tool is required to know the salinity of the water are there are many different tools of checking this;
+This tool is required to know the salinity of the water there are many different tools for checking this;

 Testing your marine aquarium water is necessary and to be done regularly.
 With the naked eye, water seems clean and clear but we should be looking at the water with the purpose of keeping marine fish.